MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v1.1.4/Restore-AzureRmApiManagement.md

 # Restore-AzureRmApiManagement

 ## SYNOPSIS
-Restores an API Management Service from the specified azure_2 storage blob.
+Restores an API Management Service from the specified Azure storage blob.

 ## SYNTAX